 Source: Zebra 2017 Retail Vision Study

-Ensuring robust supply chain with IoT
+Ensuring a robust supply chain with IoT

 In the forthcoming time, IoT technologies may play a vital role in retail supply chain and delivery operations.
 One of the top C-level executives at Walmart formulated that “retail is detail – if retailers want to stand ahead, they must go through the minutest details of where the goods are and how up-to-date they are.”
-IoT’s untapped potential not only will allow retailers to gain a better visibility, such as identifying within minutes when goods will be delivered, it can also help in loss prevention and be used to measure the impact of weather conditions such as heat, on moving through the supply chain.
+IoT’s untapped potential not only will allow retailers to gain better visibility, such as identifying within minutes when goods will be delivered, it can also help in loss prevention and be used to measure the impact of weather conditions such as heat, on moving through the supply chain.

-Automating and optimizing retail supply chain is one of the key focus areas amongst retailers to ensure a healthy supply chain.
-Getting ‘on-shelf-availability’ during rush hours is possible with highly-responsive IoT-enabled supply chain system, shelf-sensors in the stores and warehouse systems that automatically order & re-order goods when the inventory reaches a certain threshold.
+Automating and optimizing the retail supply chain is one of the key focus areas amongst retailers to ensure a healthy supply chain.
+Getting ‘on-shelf-availability’ during rush hours is possible with a highly-responsive IoT-enabled supply chain system, shelf-sensors in the stores and warehouse systems that automatically order & re-order goods when the inventory reaches a certain threshold.
 RFID tags and sensors are one of the most important IoT technologies for tracking products that some companies have already started working on.
 With RFID, retailers can increase inventory accounting accuracy, reduce out-of-stock and overflow, all of which can lead to a healthy business outcome.